Unitrin College Dublin?

 For all that, I wish the two colleges well – excellence in higher education is an objective we all share.
 But we need to ensure that we are not dividing the sector up into different groups, which will make national cooperation for the benefit of Ireland much more difficult.
 And we need to be vigilant that we are not fatally undermining the role of the Irish Universities Association in the process.

-Interesting times ahead!Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+Interesting times ahead!higher education, university comment below, or link to this permanent URL from your own site.